How Much Money Do You Need for 2 Weeks in Sri Lanka?

 Practical Money Tips

-Currency: Using Sri Lankan Rupees (LKR).
+Currency: Sri Lankan Rupees (LKR).
 Bring cash for small vendors; ATMs are prevalent in cities.
 Get exchange money in authorized places, like banks, to take advantage of better rates.

 Budget Buffer: Increase your budget by 10-15% for unexpected expenses such as medical necessities or last-minute excursions